ashcrow/flask-track-usage/docs/index.rst

 * Multiple storage options can be used.
 * Pluggable functionality for storage instances.
 * Supports Python 2.7 and 3+.

 The following is optional:

-* `freegeoip.net <http://freegeoip.net/>`_ integration for storing geography of the visitor.
-* Unique visitor tracking if you are wanting to use Flask's cookie storage.
-* Summation hooks for live count of common web analysis statistics such as hit counts.

-The following is optional: